msweany/PresenceTool/README.md

 Edit the App.config file and enter the 4 values

-clientID = <value from clientID after register app>
-userID = *optional<add only if you register an app in a different tenant>
-apiPath = <path to local API that you will pass your status to via GET>
-timerSeconds = <how often to query the graph API>
+clientID = "value from clientID after register app" userID = "*optional - add only if you register an app in a different tenant" apiPath = "path to local API that you will pass your status to via GET" timerSeconds = "how often to query the graph API"